Assaf Bednarsh: Biography

-In 2004, Bednarsh moved to Israel with his family on Aliyah from New York, leaving his positions at Yeshiva University to take on new positions in Israel.
+In 2004, Bednarsh moved to Israel with his family on Aliyah from New York City, leaving his positions at Yeshiva University to take on new positions in Israel.

-On April 14, 2007 he was invested as the first Ruth Buchbinder Mitzner Chair of Talmud and Jewish Law of the Gruss Kollel in Jerusalem.
-Bednarsh also serves as Rosh Yeshiva for YU and teaches at Yeshivat Har Etzion.
+On April 14, 2007, he was invested as the first Ruth Buchbinder Mitzner Chair of Talmud and Jewish Law of the Gruss Kollel in Jerusalem.
+Bednarsh also serves as Rosh yeshiva for YU and teaches at Yeshivat Har Etzion.

 Personal

 Bednarsh is married to Leora Bednarsh, a graduate of Drisha’s Scholars’ Circle, Yoetzet Halacha.

 The Bednarsh family resides in Alon Shevut, where Yeshivat Har Etzion is located.
 They have seven children.